Food and the Scottish royal household: Household books and purchasing

 The household books include provisions bought for hunting trips, wedding feasts (for the daughters of Regent Arran), banquets on the Great Michael, table linen, soap for its laundry, and the swaddling clothes of royal infants.
 As well as regular meals, sometimes the monarch had afternoon drinks, especially in the hunting field.
 Occasional expenses include ferry boats and transport.
 Ginger and pepper, and linen for the cook, were supplied to James V by Michael McQueen, who with his wife Janet Rynd founded the Magdalen Chapel in Edinburgh's Cowgate.

 Meat included salted Orkney beef, mutton, calves' heads, and ox feet.
 Lamb's intestines bought for a feast at St Andrews to welcome Mary of Guise to Scotland were probably used to prepare a form of haggis.
 A wide variety of fish and sea food was served including mackerel, Loch Fyne herring, conger eel, dried whitings, whale and porpoise.
 Poultry and birds included moor hens, dotterel, swans, quails and capercaillie.
 Rabbits were supplied from warrens at Dunbar and baked baby rabbit was a delicacy.
+Rabbits from Dunbar were supplied as a feudal duty and recorded in the Exchequer Rolls.
+The supply was halved by 1589, when the west link warren was destroyed by the sea and wind-blown sand.

 Friday was a fish day.
 The clerks noted several days in the year as feast days of saints.
 Claret, tavern ale, and imported German beer feature.
 James V was supplied by the ale wives of North Berwick on his visits to Tantallon Castle.
 When Regent Arran visited Craignethan Castle with Henri Cleutin wine and beer was supplied by taverns in Lanark.
 Food gifts are noted in the uncost section with rewards given to the servants of the donors.
+Food gifts were made by higher status courtiers, landowners, and churchmen.
+Rewards were given their servants and the nature of the foodstuff was frequently recorded.